SummerSigh/TheVrMLEyeToolbox/InceptionNet/Readme.md

 **How good is this method**

-In terms of easy of implementaion and accuracy its currently one of the best methods of eye tracking in this repo
+In terms of ease of implementaion and accuracy its currently one of the best methods of eye tracking in this repo